wasPrime/wasPrime.github.io/source/_posts/Configuration/clang/Configure-clang-format.md

 - clang-format
 ---

-A `clang-format` configuration template I prefer to use.
+A `.clang-format` configuration template I prefer to use.

 ```yaml
 # .clang-format